AnatoliiChub/PetSafeBrands/README.md

         }
 ```
 But, **please note** that all the data in this case are hardcoded and can be inconsistent.
 For example **historical** api always returns  rates for the same day.(See [Challenges](https://github.com/AnatoliiChub/PetSafeBrands/tree/develop?tab=readme-ov-file#challenges) for more information regarding the historical api).
 So on the second screen in **Debug Mode**, you will see 5 identical items(USD and CAD rates for 08/09/2024).

+### Testing
+I've used **Junit 5** for testing and **Mockk** to mock dependencies.
+I've written unit tests for a few use cases.
+I did not write UI tests and did not cover all the cases, probably it's overhead for the testing task.

 ## Challenges
 Since I've used the free tier of Fixer api, I should say a couple words regarding my solution.